 Michigan Casino Gambling Status & Launch

-Online casinos in Michigan became legal in late 2019 following the passage of the Lawful Sports Betting Act.
+Online casinos in Michigan became legal following the passage of the Lawful Sports Betting Act.
 The law allows for the establishment of sportsbooks and online betting activities around the state.
 Retail casinos are eligible operate gaming websites if they so desire.
+As of 2021, online casinos and sports betting are fully legal and operational in Michigan.

 Casinos that choose to operate Internet gambling will be subject to a $50,000 application fee, a $100,000 initial license fee, and a $50,000 annual fee.
 Each license is good for five years.